dragonfoxsl/BISINET_DOCKER_STACK/README.md

 # BISINET_DOCKER_STACK
-A Docker Compose Stack to Create and Run Home Server Enviornment All Docker Containers Consists of Healthchecks
+A Docker Compose Stack to Create and Run Home Server Enviornment<br/>
+All Docker Containers Consists of Healthchecks
 <br/><br/>
 Included Software